wliao008/buffalo/README.md

 The above will cause BuffaloAOP to inject aspect into the project assembly.
 Hopefully this manual step will not be needed in the later version once it is hooked into MSBuild.

-Then create an aspect as follow:
+Let us create create an aspect that will log various point of method execution, as follow:

 ```csharp
 public class TraceAspect : MethodBoundaryAspect